tomas-light/cheap-di/packages/cheap-di/README.md

 service.doSome();
 ```

-But if you can't use transformers you still may use cheap-di with `@inject` decorator (it supports stage 2 and stage 3 TypeScript syntax):
+But if you can't use transformers, you still may use cheap-di with `@inject` decorator (it supports stage 2 and stage 3 TypeScript syntax):

 ```ts
 import { inject } from 'cheap-di';